keycloak-competence-center/keycloak-signature/SPECIFICATION.md

 2. Renders what is provided in the `<slot>` element
 3. Includes elements necessary for authentication (e.g. password input)
 4. Provides an accept button
-5. Provides an reject button
+5. Provides a reject button

 ### API